JenniMK/Solita/README.md

 There is also two controller files to handle API-endpoints.

+Backend's test directory API-tests are meant to do before database has any data.
+Therefore those have been commented out, so running npm test will only test the rest of functionalities and avoid replacing the data.

-In frontend I have two service files to fetch data from API-endopoints.
+In frontend I have two service files to fetch data from API-endpoints.

 <h2>Application's functionalities</h2>